Colby-Threlkeld/Expense-Tracker-Custom-API/README.md

+## 💸 Expense Tracker Custom API Overview

-### Expense Tracker Custom API
+The Expense Tracker Custom API is a backend service built with Node.js, Express, and MongoDB (Mongoose ODM).
-## 📌 Overview

-A custom Node.js + Express + MongoDB (w/ Mongoose ODM) API for tracking expenses with secure JWT authentication.
-Users can register, log in with their name or email, and access protected endpoints (e.g., expenses).
+It provides secure JWT-based authentication and CRUD operations for expense management.

 This project demonstrates:

-User authentication & password hashing
+User authentication & password hashing with bcryptjs

-Role of protected routes
+Protected routes using JWT middleware

-CRUD operations for expense tracking
+Full CRUD operations for expenses

-Clean project structure with controllers, routes, models, middleware, and utils
+Clean modular project structure (controllers, routes, models, middleware, utils)

 ## - API Documentation -

-See [API_DOCS.md](./API_DOCS.md) for full endpoint documentation.
+Full API reference with request/response examples can be found in [API_DOCS.md](./API_DOCS.md)

 ## - Features -

-User Registration (with name, email, and password)
+🔐 User Registration (with name, email, and password)

-Login (by name or email + password)
+🔑 Login (by name or email + password)

-JWT Authentication (secure, token-based sessions)
+🪪 JWT Authentication (secure, token-based sessions)

-Protected Routes (accessible only with a valid token)
+🛡 Protected Routes (accessible only with a valid token)

-Expense Endpoints (create, view, delete expenses linked to a user)
+💰 Expense Endpoints (create, view, delete expenses linked to a user)

-Environment-based secrets (.env for DB + JWT secret)
+⚙️ Environment-based secrets (.env for DB connection + JWT secret)

 ## - Tech Stack -